| Things

 all my lovely garnered things?

-How do we let go—
+How do we let go—after we have thought,

 labored,